linnabrown/run_dbcan/README.md

 **TOOLS**

 ----
 P.S.: You do not need to download `CGCFinder`, `Hotpep-Python` and `hmmscan-parser` because they are included in run_dbcan V2.
-If you use python package or docker, you don't need to download Prodigal and FragGeneScan because they includes these denpendencies.
+If you use python package or docker, you don't need to download Prodigal because they includes these denpendencies.
 Otherwise we recommend you to install and copy them into `/usr/bin` as system application or add their path into system envrionmental profile.

 [Python3]--Be sure to use python3, not python2